LearnWeaver/pxt-bbs-controller/README.md

 See website for example code.

 ## Buttons
-There are two different ways to trigger events when pressing the :GAME Controller buttons.
+There are two different ways to trigger events when pressing the Controller buttons.

 One uses blocks which return 'True' or 'False' values - these can be inserted in 'if else' statements as shown below: